 The Schefflera can also be too light, you can see this because a yellow glow appears on the leaves.
 In that case, place the indoor plant a meter further from the window.

-A Schefflera is a relatively quick grower and can best be pruned in the autumn.
+A Schefflera is a relatively fast grower and can best be pruned in the autumn.
 The advantage of this is that the plant receives more light and remains more compact.
 The Schefflera will branch off "on every branch where it has been pruned".
 This will give you a nice full room or office plant.
 Use a pruning shears for this.

 The Schefflera is a slightly toxic plant.
 The juice of the schefflera can irritate the skin, keep the houseplant away from animals and children.